bogongroverchalet/knowledge-base/_posts/2017-8-8-winter-gear.md

 ### Clothing for the Chalet

-- _Scout Uniform_ - minimum of Shirt and Scarf (Alpine Rovers and Venturers and Bogong Rovers don't forget your scarf)
+- _Scout Uniform_ - minimum of Shirt and Scarf (don't forget your Alpine
+  Venturer, Alpine Rover, or Bogong Rovers scarf if you have one)
 - _Footwear_ - Light weight runners, Slippers or Surf sandals
 - _Spare Clothes_ - a single set of clothes should suffice, there is a washing machine and powder is provided.